xander-sun/convert_tflite/README.md

 This projetct includes:
 1. saved_model to tflite
-2. tflitefrozen model to tflite   new finished
+2. tflitefrozen model to tflite    (finished)
-3. checkpoint to tflite           new finished
+3. checkpoint to tflite             (finished)

 From checkpoint to tflite:
 1. sh CovertTFliteFrozenFromCheckpoint.sh